The Franchise Law Review: France

 ii Foreign exchange and tax

-Foreign exchange control disappeared a long time ago in France and the French legislation on foreign investments (applicable to certain protected activities such as defence) is of no relevance in the context of franchising.
+Foreign exchange control disappeared a long time ago in France.
 As regards taxation, corporate franchisees located in France are subject to corporate income tax and all other applicable taxes.

 i Brand search